kevineaton/go-esperanto/README.md

 Currently, only supports flat file storage; eventually may expand to other storage mechanisms.

 ## Running

+We have several different options for setting up and running the repo.
+We offer a [Task](https://taskfile.dev/) file and a Make file.
+Task is a cross-platform task runner.
+Make is often already available in some systems, so may be easier.

+### Task

 Setup:

+`task build` - build the repo

+`task test` - run the tests

+`task run` - build and run the app

+### Make

+Setup:

 `make`

 or

 ```bash
 go build -mod=vendor .
 GO_EO_API_PORT=8081 GO_EO_AUTHTOKEN=randomtokenforapi ./go-esperanto
 ```

+## Usage

 Get entire dictionary:

 ```bash
 curl -H "X-API-TOKEN:randomtokenforapi" http://localhost:8081/